alfecjo/picodevfirmware/project011/mqtt/README.md

 - port and firewall rules,
 - or the structure of MQTT topics

-can compromise the entire system.
+Can compromise the entire system.
 This demands precise technical diagnostics, resilience, and attention to detail.

 ---